Acoustic measurements

 • LCpeak = 135 dB (Peak C-weighted sound level).

-What do you receive?
+What do you get?
 A report ready for inspection

 The final result of our work is a comprehensive engineering document.
 The report contains: